brotatotes/bht-automation/bht gen 3/Mark/Chapter 11/Mark 11 7 bht.md

 ### John Gill:
-1. "and cast their garments on him; their clothes to be instead of a saddle, for Christ to sit upon:"
-2. "Jesus rode on him"
+1. "Jesus rode on him."
+2. "The disciples assisted him in getting upon it, and having mounted it, he sat on it without any trouble."
-3. "he sat on it without any trouble, though it had never been backed before, and rode on his way to Jerusalem"
+3. "He rode on his way to Jerusalem."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:26:28
+- Timestamp: 12-25-2023 19:28:46
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 86
+- BHT Word Count: 54
-- BHT Commentary Usage: 47.37%
+- BHT Commentary Usage: 56.1%
-- BHT Quality Score: 1.81619822007284
+- BHT Quality Score: 2.1683004550878
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (41):
-	['a', 'able', 'accounts', 'allowing', 'and', 'any', 'as', 'been', 'before', 'brought', 'colt', 'continued', 'difficulty', 'entered', 'even', 'followers', 'friends', 'garments', 'had', 'he', 'him', 'his', 'instead', 'interestingly', 'is', 'it', 'jerusalem', 'jesus', 'just', 'never', 'noting', 'of', 'on', 'other', 'owners', 'placed', 'predicted', 'released', 'remarkable', 'ridden', 'ride', 'saddle', 'sat', 'sit', 'so', 'specify', 'that', 'the', 'their', 'though', 'to', 'upon', 'was', 'way', 'willingly', 'without', 'worth']
+	['a', 'and', 'any', 'as', 'assisted', 'began', 'brought', 'carried', 'colt', 'disciples', 'entered', 'for', 'friends', 'gave', 'getting', 'had', 'he', 'him', 'his', 'in', 'it', 'jerusalem', 'jesus', 'journey', 'of', 'on', 'onto', 'predicted', 'sat', 'the', 'their', 'these', 'they', 'this', 'to', 'towards', 'trouble', 'up', 'use', 'willingly', 'without']
-- ChatGPT injected words (significant words only) (30):
+- ChatGPT injected words (significant words only) (18):
-	['able', 'accounts', 'allowing', 'brought', 'colt', 'continued', 'difficulty', 'entered', 'followers', 'friends', 'garments', 'instead', 'interestingly', 'jerusalem', 'jesus', 'noting', 'owners', 'placed', 'predicted', 'released', 'remarkable', 'ridden', 'ride', 'saddle', 'sat', 'sit', 'specify', 'way', 'willingly', 'worth']
+	['assisted', 'began', 'brought', 'carried', 'colt', 'disciples', 'entered', 'friends', 'gave', 'getting', 'jerusalem', 'jesus', 'journey', 'predicted', 'sat', 'trouble', 'use', 'willingly']

 ### Logs
-- Attempt 1 BHT: As Jesus entered Jerusalem, his friends brought a colt to him, just as he had predicted.
-The owners willingly released the colt, allowing Jesus to sit upon it.
-It is worth noting that other accounts specify that Jesus sat upon the colt.
-Interestingly, instead of a saddle, his followers placed their garments on the colt.
-It is remarkable that Jesus was able to ride the colt without any difficulty, even though it had never been ridden before.
-And so, he continued on his way to Jerusalem.
+- Attempt 1 BHT: As Jesus approached Jerusalem, his friends brought a colt to him, as he had predicted.
+The owners willingly handed over the colt to Jesus.
+It was upon this colt that Jesus sat, as it was specifically mentioned by Luke and John.
+The disciples assisted Jesus in getting onto the colt, ensuring that he was able to mount it without any trouble.
+Thus, Jesus rode on the colt on his way to Jerusalem.
-- 🔄 Mark 11:7 (attempt 1, 86 words, 47.37% quotes quality score: 1.81619822007284, V2 normalized quality score: 51.73, commentator tiers 1-3: 47.4%, 17.95%, 34.65%)
+- 🔄 Mark 11:7 (attempt 1, 72 words, 47.83% quotes quality score: 2.174033028986953, V2 normalized quality score: 63.63, commentator tiers 1-3: 46.82%, 19.33%, 33.85%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: As Jesus entered Jerusalem, his friends brought a colt to him, just as he had predicted.
-The owners willingly released the colt, allowing Jesus to sit upon it.
-It is worth noting that other accounts specify that Jesus sat upon the colt.
-Interestingly, instead of a saddle, his followers placed their garments on the colt.
-It is remarkable that Jesus was able to ride the colt without any difficulty, even though it had never been ridden before.
-And so, he continued on his way to Jerusalem.
+- Attempt 2 BHT: As Jesus made his way towards Jerusalem, his acquaintances brought a colt to him, fulfilling his earlier prediction.
+These were evidently friends of Jesus, as they willingly handed over the colt.
+Jesus then sat upon the colt, an act specifically mentioned by Luke and John.
+Assisted by his disciples, Jesus effortlessly mounted the colt, allowing him to proceed on his journey to Jerusalem.
-- 🔄 Mark 11:7 (attempt 2, 86 words, 47.37% quotes quality score: 1.81619822007284, V2 normalized quality score: 51.73, commentator tiers 1-3: 47.4%, 17.95%, 34.65%)
+- 🔄 Mark 11:7 (attempt 2, 63 words, 42.22% quotes quality score: 2.12699464276436, V2 normalized quality score: 62.06, commentator tiers 1-3: 47.21%, 22.46%, 30.33%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 3 BHT: As Jesus approached his destination, those who were with him brought a colt for him to ride upon, just as he had foretold.
+It is clear that these individuals were friends of Jesus, as they willingly handed over the colt.
+Jesus then took his seat upon the colt, an action that is specifically mentioned by both Luke and John.
+With the assistance of his disciples, he was able to easily mount the colt and continue his journey towards Jerusalem.
+- 🔄 Mark 11:7 (attempt 3, 79 words, 51.79% quotes quality score: 2.0093353361040354, V2 normalized quality score: 58.15, commentator tiers 1-3: 46.06%, 22.03%, 31.91%)
-- Attempt 3 BHT: As Jesus entered Jerusalem, his friends vividly brought a colt to him, as he had predicted.
-The owners willingly acquiesced, allowing Jesus to sit upon the colt.
-Other accounts specify that he sat upon it.
-Interestingly, his followers placed their garments on the colt instead of a saddle.
-Remarkably, Jesus rode the colt without any trouble, despite it never being ridden before.
-And so, he continued on his way to Jerusalem.
+- Attempt 4 BHT: As Jesus entered Jerusalem, his disciples brought a colt to him, as he had predicted.
+These friends of Jesus willingly gave up their colt for his use.
+They assisted Jesus in getting onto the colt, and he sat on it without any trouble.
+This colt carried Jesus as he began his journey towards Jerusalem.
+- 🔄 Mark 11:7 (attempt 4, 54 words, 56.1% quotes quality score: 2.1683004550878, V2 normalized quality score: 63.44, commentator tiers 1-3: 47.65%, 17.64%, 34.71%)
+- Attempt 5 BHT: They bring the colt unto Jesus as he had predicted, showing their acquiescence and friendship towards him.
+In this vivid historical present moment, the disciples assist Jesus in getting upon the colt and he sits on it effortlessly.
+Jesus rides on the colt as he makes his way to Jerusalem, fulfilling the prophecy.
-- 🔄 Mark 11:7 (attempt 3, 71 words, 43.14% quotes quality score: 1.5504238712491052, V2 normalized quality score: 42.89, commentator tiers 1-3: 42.89%, 16.85%, 40.27%)
+- 🔄 Mark 11:7 (attempt 5, 53 words, 41.03% quotes quality score: 2.2166427107331255, V2 normalized quality score: 65.04, commentator tiers 1-3: 50.64%, 18.84%, 30.52%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: As Jesus entered Jerusalem, his friends vividly brought a colt to him, just as he had predicted, willingly acquiescing to his request.
-Other accounts specify that he sat upon the colt, and his followers placed their garments on it in lieu of a saddle.
-Remarkably, Jesus rode the colt without any trouble, despite it being unridden before.
-And so, he continued on his way to Jerusalem.
-- 🔄 Mark 11:7 (attempt 4, 66 words, 46.94% quotes quality score: 1.6408713426889254, V2 normalized quality score: 45.9, commentator tiers 1-3: 42.85%, 16.42%, 40.73%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: As Jesus entered Jerusalem, the owners of the colt willingly brought it to him, fulfilling his prediction.
-Jesus sat upon the colt, while his followers placed their garments on it as a makeshift saddle.
-Despite the colt never being ridden before, Jesus rode it without any trouble.
-And so, he continued his journey to Jerusalem.
-- 🔄 Mark 11:7 (attempt 5, 55 words, 48.78% quotes quality score: 1.7199586181110895, V2 normalized quality score: 48.53, commentator tiers 1-3: 41.83%, 15.79%, 42.38%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 11:7 bht prompt v0.8 (86 words, 47.37% quotes)
+- ✅ Mark 11:7 bht prompt v0.8 (54 words, 56.1% quotes)
-- quality score: 1.81619822007284, V2 normalized quality score: 51.73, commentator tiers 1-3: 47.4%, 17.95%, 34.65%)
+- quality score: 2.1683004550878, V2 normalized quality score: 63.44, commentator tiers 1-3: 47.65%, 17.64%, 34.71%)